Tuition and Fees 2019-20

 Both the Lifetime Learning Tax Credit and American Opportunity Credit may reduce the amount of federal tax that may have to be paid.
 Please note that none of the information provided is meant to be construed as tax advice.
 Please consult your tax advisor for any specific questions about how these credits may apply to your own individual circumstances.
 Additional information is available from IRS Publication 970, Tax Benefits for Higher Education which we strongly recommend.

-Student Accounts Supervisor
+Manager of Student Accounts

 Phone: (610) 896-1251